 In addition to these climate-focused agenda items, the Green New Deal is interested in progressive economic policies – including universal healthcare, access to quality and meaningful work, and other tax policies.

 Looking for what you can do now to help reduce the effects of global warming and climate change?
 Our environmental investment portfolio invests only in companies already taking these steps to reduce their footprint and develop sustainable energy sources.
-Learn more and lets #investinwhatmatters together.
+Reach out to us @ firstname.lastname@example.org and lets #investinwhatmatters together.